-The Phanteks Eclipse P400A is a mid-tower with excellent build quality and a host of great features.
-The case features a tempered glass side-panel on the left side, while the front is made of mesh in order to improve airflow.
+The Phanteks Eclipse P400A is a mid-tower with the excellent build quality and a host of great features.
+The case features a tempered glass side panel on the left side, while the front is made of mesh in order to improve airflow.
 The case can support ATX, Micro-ATX, and mini-ITX motherboards so you can equip the P400A however you want.
 Phanteks has also included 2 120mm black fans in the price which really helps improve the value proposition for this case.

 The interior of the P400A is quite spacious with lots of room to work in.
 The case supports either a 240mm or a 360mm radiator on the front, with additional radiator mounting spots for a 280mm radiator as well.
 You can also equip the P400A with a 240mm radiator on the top and the rear also supports a 120mm radiator.
 This means that the P400A is quite versatile in terms of radiator-mounting options.
-Furthermore, the case supports an extensive array of storage devices with up to 6 HDDs and 8 SSDs across various mounting points.
+Furthermore, the case supports an extensive array of storage devices with up to 6 HDDs and 8 2.5-inch SATA SSDs across various mounting points.
 2 HDD trays and 2 dedicated SSD brackets are included in the initial package.

 The case also has great cable-management features with rubber grommets that cover the cutouts in the steel panel.
 These grommets are not even found on some $100 cases so it is clearly a great inclusion here.
-The rear space behind the motherboard tray is also quite adequate for cable management, so you should not have too much of a problem when managing your cables in this case.
-For accessibility, the front I/O includes 2x USB 3.0 ports, microphone, headphone, power button, reset switch, and a 3-speed fan controller.
+The rear space behind the motherboard tray is also quite adequate for cable management, so you should not have too much of a problem when managing your custom sleeved cables in this case.
+For accessibility, the front I/O includes 2x USB 3.0 ports, a microphone, headphone, power button, reset switch, and a 3-speed fan controller.

 2. NZXT H510